 Don’t use bank transfers to pay for things online.
 This means the money goes straight from your account to the seller’s and it’s just like paying by cash.
 It’s not the same as paying by credit or debit card.
 There’s no consumer protection and if there’s a problem, you won’t be able to get the money back.

 The internet can be a good way to stay in touch with friends and family.
 You can also meet new people through:

 - chat rooms

 - support groups and forums

 - dating websites.

 If you use any of these, it’s important to protect your privacy.
 Be careful about how much information you share about yourself and don’t post anything that could be used to identify you or where you live.
 When you create a username don’t include any personal information, such as your name or year of birth.
 Very few internet sites are completely private so check what is shown publicly and adjust the privacy settings to suit you.

 - not everyone is who they say they are

-- relationships can change – someone you trust now might not stand the test of time
+- relationships can change – someone you trust now might behave differently in the future

 - be wary of anyone who wants to move offline too soon